MaKTaiL/gemini-srt-translator/README.md

-# Translator Project
+# Gemini Subtitle Translator

-This project provides tools to interact with Google Generative AI for listing available models and translating subtitle files.
+This project provides tools to interact with the Google Generative AI API to translate subtitles from one language to another.

 ## Setup